-Waltham, MA-based Quattro Wireless was founded by alumni of Boston-based mobile marketing company M-Qube, and specialized in helping big brands create mobile-friendly versions of their websites.
+Waltham, MA-based Quattro Wireless (now defunct) was founded by alumni of Boston-based mobile marketing company M-Qube, and specialized in helping big brands create mobile-friendly versions of their websites.
 As they launched mobiles for Univision TV network and other big brands, Quattro began brokering advertisements for these sites and creating a bidding process for placement.

 Quattro’s sites and ads ran on all mobile browsers, so it was natural decision for Apple, after acquiring them, to power down Quattro’s non-exclusive campaigns.